IBM-EPBL/IBM-Project-23701-1659895004/README.md

 Project Demo Video: https://drive.google.com/file/d/1IsVfhX3f7yEV6J6VJe1e-iEM2Y6rL4K_/view

-Important Instructions: We've used our own model path in the app.py script, to run the program correctly make changes to the path if needed.
+Important Instructions: We've used our own model path in the app.py script, to run the program correctly in your system, make changes to the model's path in python code i.e change the path

+ model1=load_model(r'D:\Usman\IBM Project\Model\body.h5')
+ model2=load_model(r'D:\Usman\IBM Project\Model\level.h5')

+ to whatever path in which your models are stored.